 Yes, you want to travel, explore and live your best life while being safe in all ways.
 Health is important, especially when travelling to a different country and region.
 Uganda is very keen on yellow fever vaccinations for every individual that is entering the country.

-In this article, we are going to look at yellow fever (in a casual everyday person way) and by the end, you will be well-informed on the seriousness of the disease and why you need to get immunized.
-Let’s start by understanding what yellow fever is.
+In this article, we are going to look at yellow fever (in a casual everyday person way) and by the end, you will be well-informed on the seriousness of the disease and why you need to get vaccinated for it before starting your travels to East Africa.

 What Is Yellow Fever?